 I love working with creative-minded, non-traditional people.
-I have thought about Architecture, or maybe curating.
+I have thought about architecture, or maybe curating.

 Where is your favourite wedding destination, and why?

 TASMANIA!!
-Just quietly, I am dreaming of buying a house there, Battery Point in particular.
+Just quietly, I am dreaming of buying a house there, Battery Point, in particular.

-Give us your best wedding advice.
+Could you give us your best wedding advice?

-I’ve often been told that I feel like another guest, because I’m unobtrusive and quiet, observing the day as it unfolds.
+I’ve often been told that I feel like another guest because I’m unobtrusive and quiet, observing the day as it unfolds.
 I love authenticity, quiet intimacy, and look for genuine moments.
-I’m determined to give my couples something beautiful to look back on in years to come by capturing a ‘real’ representation of who they are, together.
+I’m determined to give my couples something beautiful to look back on in years to come by, capturing a ‘real’ representation of who they are together.
 I love working with non – traditional crazily in love couples and being swept up entirely in their celebrations.
 I will always encourage couples to make the day their own.

-So, I suppose my best advice would be to be yourselves and have some fun – that way your photos are unique too!
+So, I suppose my best advice would be to be yourselves and have some fun.
+That way your photos are unique too!